MosaabAhmedMohamed/YassirTask/README.md

 A simple app that displays list of trending movies.

 ## Challenge description
-- Code sample for display list of trending movie and it's details.
+- Code sample to display list of trending movies and it's details.
 - App consists of 2 screens 1st is for movies list and 2nd is for movie details.
 - App load and cache the movies and it's details in local data storge.